 In this article, we’ll explore the challenges of sleeping during pregnancy and provide you will some simple tips.
-You’ll learn what to look for when shopping for a new mattress as well and see our top picks for the best mattress for pregnancy.
+You’ll learn what to look for when shopping for a new mattress as well and see our top picks for the best mattresses for pregnancy.

-What is the Best Mattress for Pregnancy?
+What are the Best Mattresses for Pregnancy?